katkostro/citadel-online-researcher-agent/README.md

 # Citadel Online Researcher Agent

-An intelligent AI agent leveraging Azure AI Foundry that provides advanced research capabilities with web search, file-based knowledge retrieval, and comprehensive monitoring.
+An intelligent AI agent leveraging Azure AI Foundry that provides advanced research capabilities with web search and comprehensive monitoring.
 This is the backend service that powers AI-driven research and conversation experiences.

 <div style="text-align:center;">